-The Chemical Abstract Service (CAS) Registry Number provides a unique chemical identification and should be provided when available.
-Other unique identifiers specific to a country or
+The Chemical Abstract Service (CAS) registry number provides a unique chemical identification and should be provided when available.
+Other unique identifiers specific to a country or region, such as the European Community (EC) number could be added.

-A10.2.3.1.4 Impurities and stabilizing additives which are themselves classified and which contribute to the classification of the substance
+A4.3.3.1.4 Impurities and stabilizing additives which are themselves classified and which contribute to the classification of the substance